 Focus on the tangibles we know.
 For example, the Communist Party of China covered up and took too long to warn the world of an impending pandemic.
 Consequently, for the CPC at this late date to contribute $2 billion to WHO, smacks of political interference.
 Many feel it’s not only meant to influence WHO, but also embarrass U.S. President Donald Trump who recently withdrew funding to the World Health Organization.

 The world has known for a long time that the CPC acts inhumanely, but until Covid-19, average citizens didn’t have personal reason to fuel the vitriol we see today.
-Hate crimes are rare in Canada, but empty bank accounts and dying seniors have ignited outrage.
+Hate crimes are relatively rare in Canada compared to the U.S., but empty bank accounts and dying seniors have ignited outrage.
 Fortunately, a long history of multiculturalism has helped us become more understanding and tolerant.
 It is surprising however to hear racist rants about Chinese people from Canadian celebrity, Bryan Adams.

 Reporters have become the collateral target.

 Protestors are now protesting mainstream news media journalists who show up to cover protesters protesting covid issues … watch this vid